Suzanna-Linn/slua/docs/moving-lists.md

 Instead of a list of values, we use keys (the name of the fruit) and values (the quantity of each fruit).

-We add a new pair of key value with:
+To add a new pair of key value with:
 - tabFruitsQuantity["Melon"] = 5

 Or with:
 - tabFruitsQuantity.Melon = 5

 Using one or the other is a matter of preference, internally both are the same.

+To modify a value is also assigning a value to it, replacing the previous value.

 To get a value from the table we use the key:
 - ll.OwnerSay( tabFruitsQuantity["Melon"] )  -- >  5